1898: Five sisters journey to the rolling hills of Southern Oklahoma and establish St. Agnes Academy, a school for children

 Mercy, one of

-recognized quality care and one of the nation’s largest Accountable Care
+nationally recognized quality care and one of the nation’s largest Accountable

-Organizations.
-Mercy is a highly integrated, multi-state health care
+Care Organizations.
+Mercy is a highly integrated, multi-state

-and advanced practitioners, as well as more than 40,000 co-workers
+Clinic physicians and advanced practitioners, and more than 40,000 co-workers

-Oklahoma.
-Mercy also has clinics, outpatient services and outreach ministries
+and Oklahoma.
+Mercy also has clinics, outpatient services and outreach